Plan a Romantic Getaway or Honeymoon to Picton

 - Treat your loved one to a romantic dinner.

 Offering some stunning coastal activities, Picton is the perfect place for couples to adventure together on the water.
 One way to do so is by teaming up in a double sea kayak to explore the Marlborough Sounds’ breathtaking bays, coves and wildlife.
-Guided and self-guided, half-day and full-day kayak tours are available with Wilderness Guides (available on Viator and Tripadvisor) and Marlborough Sounds Adventure Co (on Viator and Tripadvisor).
+Guided and self-guided, half-day and full-day kayak tours are available with Wilderness Guides.

 Whatever the weather is doing, you’ll hardly bat an eyelid when you’re indulging in some of Picton’s all-weather experiences.